 The EU Settlement Scheme allows you and your non-EU/EEA family members to apply for either settled or pre-settled status depending on your circumstances.

-You will be eligible to apply for limited leave to remain in the UK (known as pre-settled status) if you arrive to the UK before 31 December 2020, but have not yet been continuously living in the UK for 5 years.
+You will be eligible to apply for limited leave to remain in the UK (known as pre-settled status) if you arrived in the UK before 31 December 2020, but have not yet been continuously living in the UK for 5 years.
 This will enable you to stay for 5 years, after which time you may be eligible to apply for settled status.

 Your pre-settled status will allow you to live, work, and study in the UK without restriction.

-You will be eligible to apply to stay in the UK indefinitely (known as settled status) if by 31 December 2020, you have been continually living in the UK for 5 years.
+You will be eligible to apply to stay in the UK indefinitely (known as settled status) if you had been living in the UK prior to 31 December 2020, and you have now been living here continuously for 5 years.
 If, during the relative 5-year period, you have had absences from the UK of up to 6 months, or one period of up to 12 months in specific circumstances including serious illness or study, you can still apply for the scheme.